-Unearned revenue arises when assets are recognized before revenue recognition criteria have been satisfied.
-Grants and entitlements received before the eligibility requirements are met are recorded as advances from grantor.
-On governmental fund financial statements, receivables that will not be collected within the available period have also been reported as unearned revenue.
+Grants and entitlements received before the eligibility requirements are met are recorded as advances from grantors.
+On governmental fund financial statements, receivables that will not be collected within the available period have been reported as deferred inflows of resources.

-3. Expenses/Expenditures:
+2. Expenses/Expenditures: